fjc0k/vscode-typescript-to-json-schema/README.md

 The JSON schema generation does not work for classes and conditional types.
 File scheme generations issues with [ts-json-schema-generator](https://github.com/vega/ts-json-schema-generator/issues)

-- The extension is still being developed and sometimes fails in misterious ways.
-- If the specified type name is not unique, the schema might be generated for the wrong type.

 ## Release Notes